ketjap/choco/README.md

 Scripts that could be useful using Chocolatey.

 ## choco_fetchpackages.py
-Create a json file with packages and version you want to update.
-Arguments will be handled as packages and will overwrite the packages.json file.
+Create a json file with packages and latest version you want to update.
+Multiple json files can be created to use for different systems.
+Only a single json file can exisit on a system to be used with choco_upgrade.ps1.

 usage: choco_fetchpackages.py [-h] [--force] [-q] [-f FILE] [-p PACKAGE [PACKAGE ...]]